-You can find a list of our currently funded projects on ANA's award recipient website.
+You can find a list of our currently funded projects on ANA's recipient website, but this list is only a limited selection of the kinds of projects we are interested in funding.
 Successful applications vary widely.
 As you consider whether your project may be a good fit for this opportunity, we encourage you to interpret our program's goals broadly.
-To learn more about the Program Areas of Interest for this NOFO, see ANA's Program Areas page.
+To learn more about the program areas of interest for this NOFO, see ANA's Program Areas page.